In-grid-collective/ingrid-public-portfolio/src/content/projects/content form/content-form.md

 ---
-title: Research Workshop 2024_ Content/Form
+title: Content Form Transmediale Workshop w/ servpub
 description: workshop will present their reflections on ways to collapse traditional workflows of academic publishing, drawing form and content more closely together.
 date: 2024-07-18
 icon: transmediale.jpg